 Did you know that of the 21 million Americans suffering from addiction, only approximately 10% of them are receiving help?
 Are you the kind of person that wants to provide that help?

 Maybe you’re a recovering addict or alcoholic, or you have a loved one in your life who’s experiencing addiction.
 Maybe you just have a lot of empathy for those who are struggling with their problems.

 You might want to know how to become a drug counselor so you can help these people firsthand.

 Being a drug abuse counselor is a lot of work and you’ll experience a lot of heartache in the process.
 That said, it’s fulfilling work and you’ll learn a lot about yourself, your clients, and the world of mental health in the process.

 Are you interested?
 We want to show you how.

-Keep reading to learn 9 of our best tips that can help you on your path towards becoming an alcohol and drug counselor.
+Keep reading to learn 9 of our best tips that can help you on your path toward becoming an alcohol and drug counselor.

 Why Become an Alcohol and Drug Counselor?

 So why would anyone want to become a drug abuse counselor anyway?
 As we mentioned, it’s hard work, and it can often be thankless and distressing.

 When we’re in the middle of an opioid epidemic in the United States, you can tell there’s a tremendous need for help.
 You can be a part of that help.